edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedSDK-Go.md

 Download  **[configuration.toml](configuration.toml)** and save the file to the `~/go/src/github.com/edgexfoundry/device-simple/cmd/device-simple/res` folder (overwrite the existing configuration file).
 Change the host address of the device service to your system's IP address.

 !!!
 Warning
     In the configuration.toml, change the host address (around line 7) to the IP address of the system host.
 This allows core metadata to callback to your new device service when a new device is created.
-Because the rest of EdgeX, to include core metadata, will be running in Docker, the IP address of the host system must be provide to allow metadata in Docker to call out from Docker to the new device service running on your host system.
+Because the rest of EdgeX, to include core metadata, will be running in Docker, the IP address of the host system on the Docker network must be provided to allow metadata in Docker to call out from Docker to the new device service running on your host system.

 ## Rebuild your Device Service